 “Okay I will accept you to the fullest but I also know you are temporary.
 I intend to let you go when it's time”

 “Okay so you scare me a little and I’m not sure I understand you, but is there anything you want to show me?”

 ...can change EVERYTHING.

 There are actually many ways to be only a part of ourselves.
-The above “war” dialogue is just one example where we can cling to and drown in one part while forgetting the bigger picture, the whole.
+The“war” dialogue above is just one example where we can cling to and drown in one part while completely forgetting the bigger picture.

 Another common way is to deny and suppress a part of ourselves, thereby not feeling any one thing very much.
-We think we can suppress something "negative" and be better off, but no, we end up numbing our aliveness and compassion too.
+We think we can suppress something "negative" and be better off, but doing this we end up suppressing our joy and our ecstatic experiences too.

 I was diagnosed as bi-polar at around age 30.
-I used the Dalian Method to transform the root causes of what triggered me to get lost and extreme in my emotional ups and downs.
-I have found stability in strengthening my ability to be centered while accepting and loving myself as I am.
+I used the Dalian Method to transform the root causes of what triggered me to lose perspective and get lost and extreme in my emotional ups and downs.